 - The student must be a current member of the New Zealand Freshwater Sciences Society.

 - The student must be currently registered as a student or have graduated within the last two years.
 The paper must be on research completed while they were a student as part of their postgraduate qualification (generally, BSc(Hons), MSc or PhD).

 How to apply

-Students can apply by submitting their paper as an email attachment (PDF preferred) to the secretary/treasurer by 30 September each year.
+Students can apply by submitting their paper as an email attachment (PDF preferred) to the secretary/treasurer by 30 October.
 Applications should also include a brief summary of each author’s contribution to the research, following the roles set out by CRediT.

 For example, Ash: Data curation, Formal Analysis, Visualization, Writing- Original draft preparation.
 Birch: Conceptualization, Methodology, Software, Supervision.
 Cedar: Writing- Reviewing and Editing, Supervision.